 - Captions, Transcripts, and Audio Descriptions - WebAIM.

 - Create Closed Captions using Dragon Naturally Speaking (DNS) and YouTube - Iowa State University - Covers:

 - Converting Video to Audio using Video Lan Client.

 - Transcribing DNS.
-The EAC has DNS.
-Please contact the EAC for more info.
+The Accessibility Resources has DNS.
+Please contact the Accessibility Resources for more info.

 - Retraining Dragon Naturally Speaking.

 - Syncing Transcription to Video using YouTube.

 Besides video, audio also needs to be accessible: